UNINETTSigma2/documentation/jobs/jobtypes.md

 CPUs for normal jobs; it merely sets `$OMP_NUM_THREADS` so that OpenMP jobs by default will use the right number of threads.
 It is possible to override this number by setting `$OMP_NUM_THREADS` in the job script.

+The [Sample Batch Script](samplescript.md) page has an example of a normal job.

 ### **bigmem** Jobs